 - 4. See Figure 6-13.
-Unplug the blower cable from the receptacle.
-Remove the M4 x 10 Philips screws next to the blower cable receptacle. - 5.
+Remove the M4 x 10 Philips screw next to the blower cable receptacle.
+Unplug the blower cable from the receptacle. - 5.
 Remove the eight screws at the base of the lamphead (four front and four rear).